britram/rains-prototype/draft-trammell-rains-protocol.md

 length of 4096 bytes containing this information, with a format chosen by the registrar according to the registry's policy.

-An infrakey (11) object contains the public key used to generate signatures on messages by a named RAINS server, by which a RAINS message signature may be verified by a receiver.
+An infrakey (11) object contains a public key used to generate signatures on messages by a named RAINS server, by which a RAINS message signature may be verified by a receiver.
 It is identical in structure to a delegation object, as defined in {{cbor-signature}}.
+Infrakey signatures are especially useful for clients which delegate verification to their query servers to authenticate the messages sent by the query server.

+An extrakey (12) object contains a public key used to generate signatures on assertions in a named zone outside of the normal delegation chain.
+It is identical in structure to a delegation object, as defined in {{cbor- signature}}.
+An extrakey may be matched with a public key obtained through other means for additional authentication of an assertion.
+Extrakeys are different from delegation keys in that they may not be used in the delegation
+chain: an extrakey signature is valid only on assertions of object types other than delegation.

 ### Certificate information format {#cbor-certinfo}